hasiburratul/daah/_posts/2025-05-10-assignment-3.md

 The code is a study in pragmatic scraping: BeautifulSoup for parsing, urllib for URL gymnastics, and a polite one-second delay between requests to avoid angering Wikipedia's guardians.
 It's robust enough to handle most edge cases—missing infoboxes, alternate spellings, even the occasional redirect—but not invincible.
 For four celebrities, the script's best efforts were thwarted by Wikipedia's labyrinthine structure or the absence of a usable image.
 In those cases, I rolled up my sleeves and added the portraits manually, a reminder that even the best automation sometimes needs a human in the loop.

 What I love about this script is how it operationalizes the idea of "ground truth."
 Each downloaded image is a little act of citation, a way of anchoring the GAN hallucinations to the real, messy world of public figures and open data.
+Arnold & Tilton emphasize that annotations and metadata never capture the whole image, and that computational analysis always encodes the biases of its training data.
 The result is a dataset that's not just synthetic-vs-real, but synthetic-vs-culturally-anchored, with every pairing a microcosm of how AI, APIs, and the web conspire to shape our sense of resemblance and identity.

 *Full code in Listing 3 below.*